How to Choose Goggles for Skiing and Snowboarding

 Ski / Snowboard Goggles Frames and Fit

 Make sure to get goggles that fit your face.
 The fit should be snug (not tight) and comfortable.
-Some models are best suited for smaller or larger faces.
+Some models are best suited for smaller or larger faces; you can often find frames in small, medium, large or XL sizes.
 Women's and kids' sizes may be available, too.

 Other fit considerations:

-Helmet compatibility: Virtually all goggles are helmet-compatible, but it's still a good idea to try on new goggles with your helmet to ensure a comfortable fit.
-For more on helmets, see the REI Expert Advice article, Helmets for Skiing or Snowboarding: How to Choose.
+Helmet compatibility: Virtually all goggles are helmet-compatible, but it's still a good idea to try on new goggles with your ski or snowboard helmet to ensure a comfortable and flush fit.
+There shoud be no gap between the top of your goggles and the helmet.
+Make sure the helmet fits snugly to the top of the goggles, but not so low that it hinders vision or pushes down the goggles.
+Brands often design their goggles to seamlessly fit their helmet models, so check their recommendations too.
+For more on helmets, read our article, Helmets for Skiing or Snowboarding: How to Choose.

 Padding: This keeps the goggle from pinching your face.
 Foam should be thick enough to cushion your face but not be so thick that it promotes fogging.
-High-end goggles may use 2 or 3 layers of thin padding to enhance venting.
+High-end goggles may use two or three layers of thin padding to enhance venting.

-OTG (Over the Glass) styles: If you wear prescription glasses, look for goggles designed to fit over your glasses, often referred to as OTG (Over the Glass) styles.
-These have space to accommodate glasses while avoiding pressure on your face from the temples and nosepiece.
+Eyewear compatible snow goggles: If you wear prescription glasses, look for goggles designed to fit over your glasses, also referred to as OTG (over the glasses) styles.
+These googles have space to accommodate glasses while avoiding pressure on your face from the temples and nosepiece.
 (Tip: You can use an anti-fog treatment on your eyeglasses to help keep them clear under the goggles.)

 Related Articles